nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 12. For the `Capabilities`, select `CAPABILITY_IAM`.
 This allows CloudFormation to make role changes.

-13. For the Role name, you will need to select a Role that has permissions relating to CloudFormation  and also SageMakerFullAccess.
-You may well need to create one with those permissions.
+13. For the Role name, use the role called `CodeStarWorker-test-CloudFormation`.
+This should have the appropriate permissions all set for you.

 A summary of the options is shown below: